Best Floor Tiles

 After being initially sealed during the installation process, it will need to be resealed every 5-10 years to maintain optimal looks and quality.

-If you have a room that is small and or does not have a lot of natural light, you can improve it by installing light color tile.
+If you have a room that is small and or does not have a lot of natural light, you can improve it by installing light color floor tile.
 White, sand, beige, cream, etc are all good choices.
-Marble or ceramic/porcelain would be a good match for this application.
+Marble or ceramic/porcelain would also be a good match for this application.

 Larger tiles tend to make a small room appear bigger.
 You can even install the same material on the walls, which will further enhance the illusion of expanded space.
 To amplify the affect, and create a seamless flowing surface use a matching grout color.
 This works particularly well in small or tiny bathrooms.